Chester County License Hearing Guide

 Chester County DUI License Suspension & ALR Hearing

-Time is of the essence.
-You have only 15 days from the date of your DUI arrest in Chester County to request an ALR hearing.
-This hearing is your opportunity to challenge the suspension of your driver's license.
-Missing this deadline will result in an automatic suspension.
+You have only 30 days from the date of your DUI arrest to request an ALR hearing with the SCDMV.
+This is a hard deadline.
+Missing it results in an automatic suspension of your driver's license.

-What Happens if You Miss the Deadline: If you fail to request an ALR hearing within 15 days, your driver's license will be automatically suspended.
-There are very few exceptions to this rule.
-Don't delay!
+What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 30 days, your license will be automatically suspended.
+There are very limited exceptions to this rule, so act promptly.

 Automatic License Suspension